 Here is an example of an ELA block I’ve used in the past (click on the image below for a link to the full google drive spreadsheet.
 This changes from year to year (and within the year), when schedules change or curriculum resources become available, or because of other factors that make teachers some of the most flexible people on earth.
-But no matter the order or specific amounts of time, exact amounts of time, content will be similar.
+But no matter the order or specific amounts of time, content will be similar.

 For example, when I taught a lesson, I always had students come to the front carpet–and, more often than not–this teaching required frequent responses on a dry erase board.
 This means they needed an individual dry erase board, a dry washcloth to use as an eraser, and a dry-erase marker.
 Their supplies were labeled with a number [each student was assigned a number at the beginning of the year] and they were responsible for keeping up with these items in their desk (I also spent time teaching explicitly how to organize their desks).
 We called these 3 items their “dry erase set.”

 After teaching and practicing this routine, all I would need to do was say, “Meet me on the carpet with your dry erase set!” and count down from 10 (or 15, depending on the activity beforehand) and students knew how to gather their items, come to their own assigned spot on the carpet, put their items down close to them in a pile, put their hands in their lap, and have a “bubble” in their mouth (waiting for the next instructions).

 From about 9am-9:20am, I had students come sit on the front carpet with their dry erase sets for phonemic awareness and phonics time.
 The National Reading Panel and the CORE Reading Sourcebook suggest about 10-15 minutes of phonemic awareness during the first 6 weeks of first grade (and continued for students who have not mastered it beyond this in small groups) would be beneficial.
 I spent a bit less on this in whole group and incorporated it into small group for those in need as well.